IN-VITRO ANTIOXIDANT AND ANTIBACTERIAL STUDY OF BACCAUREA RAMIFLORA SEEDSHTML Full Text

 RESULTS AND DISCUSSION:

-Antioxidant Activity: The antioxidant activity of ethanolic extract of B. ramiflora seed was measured by the ability to scavenge DPPH free radicals comparing with ascorbic acid (vitamin C).
+Antioxidant Activity: The antioxidant activity of ethanolic extract of B. ramiflora seed was measured by the ability to scavenge DPPH free radicals compared with ascorbic acid (vitamin C).
 The free radical scavenging effects of B. ramiflora plant extract and the standard substance on the DPPH radical were expressed as half maximal inhibitory concentration (IC50) values; the results are reported in Table 1.
 Lower IC50 value reflects higher DPPH radical scavenging activity.
 According to the results obtained, the ethanolic extract of B. ramiflora seeds showed significant DPPH activity with the IC50 value of 27.57 µgml-1, while IC50 of ascorbic acid (vitamin C) as standard was 13.66 µgml-1.

 Different experiments have been performed to identify the free radical scavenging activities of the plant extract 10.
 DPPH is a compound which has significant free radical scavenging ability and shows good absorbance at 517 nm 11.
 Ascorbic acid (vitamin C) is usually used as a standard anti-oxidant and it has a strong DPPH scavenging property 12.
 Our findings indicated that B. ramiflora extract showed promising antioxidant activity with 27.57 µgml−1 IC50 value.